elcoosp/gnrator/README.md

 for (const x of cycle([2, 3])) // 2, 3, 2, 3, 2, 3... to Infinity
 ```

+## iteratorHOF

+Take one function or many with iteratorHOFsPipe and return another function taking the source iterator.
+When iterated, the returned function will pass the source iterator values to each functions from the first argument and yield the mapped value.

+TODO: add example

 ## Support

 Please [open an issue](https://github.com/elcoosp/gnrator/issues/new) for support.